King David Hotel bombing: Army and police reports

 Various British government papers relating to the bombing were released under the thirty year rule in 1978, including the results of the military and police investigations.
-The reports contain statements and conclusions which are contradicted by other evidence, including that submitted to the inquest held after the bombing.
-Affidavits which reflected badly on the security of the hotel were removed from the army report before it was submitted to the High Commissioner and then the Cabinet in London.
+The reports contain statements and conclusions contradicted by other evidence, including that submitted to the inquest held after the bombing.
+Affidavits reflecting badly on the security of the hotel were removed from the army report before it was submitted to the High Commissioner and then the Cabinet in London.

 The police report makes the claim that the warning sent to the French Consulate was received five minutes after the main explosion.
 This is contradicted by multiple eyewitnesses who reported seeing staff opening the Consulate windows five minutes before it.
 The report also claims that the warning received by the Palestine Post was not received until after the explosion.
-That claim is supported in the report by the testimony of two members of the Palestine Post staff, one of whom said that she was put under pressure by the Palestine Police to withdraw statements she had made in her account.
+That claim is supported in the report by the testimony of two members of the Palestine Post staff, one of whom said that she was put under pressure by the Palestine Police to withdraw her statements she had made in her account.

 60th anniversary controversy

 In July 2006, the Menachem Begin Heritage Center organized a conference to mark the 60th anniversary of the bombing.
 The conference was attended by past and future Prime Minister Benjamin Netanyahu and former members of Irgun.
-A plaque commemorating the bombing was unveiled, stating "For reasons known only to the British, the hotel was not evacuated."
+A plaque commemorating the bombing reads: "For reasons known only to the British, the hotel was not evacuated."
 The British Ambassador in Tel Aviv and the Consul-General in Jerusalem protested, saying "We do not think that it is right for an act of terrorism, which led to the loss of many lives, to be commemorated", and wrote to the Mayor of Jerusalem that such an act of terror could not be honoured, even if it was preceded by a warning.
-The British government also demanded the removal of the plaque, pointing out that the statement accusing the British of failing to evacuate the hotel was untrue and "did not absolve those who planted the bomb."
+The British government also demanded the removal of the plaque, stating that the statement accusing the British of failing to evacuate the hotel was untrue and "did not absolve those who planted the bomb".

 To prevent a diplomatic incident, and over the objections of Knesset member Reuven Rivlin (Likud), who raised the matter in the Knesset, changes were made in the plaque's text, though to a greater degree in English than the Hebrew version.
-The final English version says, "Warning phone calls has [sic] been made to the hotel, The Palestine Post and the French Consulate, urging the hotel's occupants to leave immediately.
+The final English version reads: "Warning phone calls has [sic] been made to the hotel, The Palestine Post and the French Consulate, urging the hotel's occupants to leave immediately.
 The hotel was not evacuated and after 25 minutes the bombs exploded.
 To the Irgun's regret, 92 persons were killed."
 The death toll given includes Avraham Abramovitz, the Irgun member who was shot during the attack and died later from his wounds, but only the Hebrew version of the sign makes that clear.
 The Hebrew version has words which translate as "including an Irgun man who was killed in a shootout which happened there" (כולל איש האצ"ל שנהרג בחילופי יריות שהתנהלו במקום) at the end.